rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ![](figures/qqplots3-1.png)<!-- -->

+If we were worried about normality in the variables, then we would need to consider all three of these variables since they have significant departures from normality.

 # Relationship between distance to airport and unemployment rate

-After some examination, I have chosen to model the outcome as `log(UE)`.
+After some examination, I have chosen to model the outcome as `log(UE)`, which gives relatively-normal residuals.

 ## Creating the Model